mattkimtx/mattkimtx/README.md

 # Hi!
 Welcome to my Github!
 ### About Me
-- My name is Matthew Kim '25, and I am a **Computer Science and Chinese Language major** from Austin, Texas at Dartmouth College
+- My name is Matthew Kim '25, and I am a **Computer Science and Chinese Language Double Major** from Austin, Texas at Dartmouth College
 - I also plan on minoring in **Environmental Studies**
 - I am currently studying abroad in Taiwan where I am learning Chinese for 6 months!
 - At Dartmouth, I am the Co-Chair of Bait and Bullet, and I am also a Senator in Student Government